 In Extremely Online, Shamira Ibrahim investigates the origins and impact of internet phenomena, viral trends, and other online mysteries that shape our daily digital experiences.
-This article originally appeared on Broadly in the US.

 Not long ago, a viral story sent the internet into a frenzy: Mommy blogger Katie Bower expressed that her six-year-old son receives the least “likes” on Instagram out of all of her children.
 In a caption attached to his birthday weekend post, Bower wrote “It killed me inside.
 His photos never got as many likes.
 Never got comments.
 From a statistical point of view, he wasn’t as popular with everyone out there.
 Maybe part of that was the pictures just never hit the algorithm right.”

 The backlash was swift, with followers of the blog quickly condemning what was viewed as an open solicitation for post engagement.
 Entertainment reporter Keri Lumm aptly summed it up as “the No. 1 reason why your kids should never be your personal brand”—Bower’s post was soon after archived.